kestra-io/docs/content/blogs/2023-05-09-analyzing-processing-logs-azure-kestra.md

 ![analyze process logs azure with kestra editor view](/blogs/2023-05-09-analyzing-processing-logs-azure-kestra/azure-kestra-editor.png)

-Here are some resources if you want to reproduce such a use case :
+Here are some resources if you want to reproduce such a use case:

 * [How to run a Kafka service locally with Docker](https://towardsdatascience.com/kafka-docker-python-408baf0e1088)
 * Create an [Azure account](https://azure.microsoft.com/fr-fr/free/) and look at [Blob Storage](https://azure.microsoft.com/en-us/products/storage/blobs) and [Batch](https://learn.microsoft.com/en-us/azure/batch/accounts) accounts